 Dark Skies and Arches at Natural Bridges National Monument

 Hike to each bridge, enjoy a picnic lunch or stay into the evening for the amazingly dark sky.
-International Dark-Sky Association named Natural Bridges Monument as the first International Dark Sky Park.
+International Dark-Sky Association named Natural Bridges as the first International Dark Sky Park.

 Where to stay: Blanding is the closest town to Natural Bridges National Monument.
 Bluff isn’t quite as convenient but makes a central headquarters for visiting the region.
 Staying at Desert Rose Inn in Bluff is our preferred option.